NVIDIA-AI-IOT/my-jetson-nano-baseboard/README.md

 If you want to make your boards and test them, you’ll need the Jetson Nano module (not included, can be bought as part of the developer kit [here](https://developer.nvidia.com/embedded/jetson-nano-developer-kit)).
 It is also helpful to have electronics equipment like an oscilloscope, a multimeter, and a soldering iron.

+## Questions and Improvements

+If you have a suggestion, please open an [issue](https://github.com/NVIDIA-AI-IOT/my-jetson-nano-baseboard/issues/new) on GitHub.

+Please share your projects with us on the [Jetson Developer Forums](https://forums.developer.nvidia.com/c/agx-autonomous-machines/jetson-embedded-systems/70).